bitbomdev/minefield/pkg/graph/README.md

 # Caching

-In Bitbom, each node in the graph can have dependencies (children) and dependents (parents).
-To optimize the performance of querying these relationships, Bitbom uses a caching mechanism.
+In Minefield, each node in the graph can have dependencies (children) and dependents (parents).
+To optimize the performance of querying these relationships, Minefield uses a caching mechanism.
 This mechanism precomputes and stores the full set of dependencies and dependents for each node, reducing the need for redundant computations during queries.

 ## Table of Contents
 - [Introduction](#introduction)